 Please enter the new DAGA date in your calendar as well as all important dates and deadlines around DAGA (see right column).

-Due to last year's experience, we have the greatest chance - after 2.5 years of absence from DAGA - to finally get together physically again, to examine the work of our colleagues, to get to know the exhibiting companies better, to participate in the extensive excursion program, and to establish and maintain contacts in a relaxed environment at the two planned evening events.
+It is well possible that after 2.5 years of absence from DAGA, we can finally get together physically again, to examine the work of our colleagues, to get to know the exhibiting companies better, to participate in the extensive excursion program, and to establish and maintain contacts in a relaxed environment at the two planned evening events.

 Participation in the preliminary colloquia on Sunday, August 15, is free of charge.